warwick358/glowbit-skill-game-tutorial/skillgame.md

 ```
 ## step 11
-go to the "neopixal" tab "more" tab and get the "set pixal coulor at 0" block and place it under the if then else we just made.
+Go to the "neopixal" tab "more" tab and get the "set pixal coulor at 0" block and place it under the if then else we just made.
-go to the "neopixal" tab "more" tab and get the "red 255 green 255 blue 255" block and place it in the "red" dropdown box.
+Go to the "neopixal" tab "more" tab and get the "red 255 green 255 blue 255" block and place it in the "red" dropdown box.
+Replace "255" with the corresponding variable eg. red "red".
-go to the "variable" tab and select ""active" and replace the "0".
+Go to the "variable" tab and select ""active" and replace the "0".
-go to the "neopixal" tab get the "strip show" block and place it under the "set pixal coulor at 0" block
+Go to the "neopixal" tab get the "strip show" block and place it under the "set pixal coulor at 0" block

 ```block
 let direction = 0